rob-ng15/Silice-Playground/DE10NANO+ULX3S/README.md

 * - alternative { rrggbb } colour, used in some designs
 * - selectable solid or checkerboard display
 * - fader level
-* Lower Sprite Layer ( Partially implemented )
+* Lower Sprite Layer - between the background and the bitmap
 * - 8 x 16 x 16 1 bit sprites each in one of { rrggbb } colours
-* - Each sprite can show one of 3 user settable tiles
+* - Each sprite can show one of 3 user settable tiles.
+These tiles are specific to each sprite
 * - Each sprite can be visible/invisible
 * - Each sprite can be individually positioned
+* - Fader level for the sprite layer
-* 640 x 480 64 colour { Arrggbb } bitmap display.
+* 640 x 480 64 colour { Arrggbb } bitmap display
-* - If A (ALPHA) is 1, then the background colour is displayed.
+* - If A (ALPHA) is 1, then the layers below are displayed
 * - Includes a simple GPU to:
 * - - Draw pixels
 * - - Lines (via Bresenham's Line Drawing Algorithm)
 * - - Circles (via Bresenham's Circle Drawing Algorithm)
 * - - Filled rectangles
 * - - Blitter for 16 x 16 1 bit user settable tiles
+* Upper Sprite Layer - between the bitmap and the character display
+* - Specifics as per the Lower Sprite Layer above
 * 80 x 30 64 colour text display, using IBM 8x16 256 character ROM
 * - Includes a simple TPU to draw characters on the display (will be expanded)
 * - Each character has 3 attributes